 You will be constantly assessed by various means throughout your studies as well as via exams.

-Books = £116.35 (This is the total cost for 5 x Tutorial and 5 x workbooks for each unit)
+Books = £116.35 (This is the total cost for 5 x Tutorial and 5 x Workbooks for each unit) - included

-AAT Membership and cost for first exams is included.
+AAT membership, books and cost for exams is included for full-time students.

 You can progress to the AAT Level 4 Professional Diploma in Accountancy.
 The Advanced Diploma in Accounting can lead to employment in roles such as:

 Former sales productivity manager for Europe, Leila Halilovic, has started her own business as a coach, mentor and consultant.
 And in preparation for her new venture, she recently completed the level 5 Business Coaching and Mentoring course via Derby College.